0800 0567 253

 How will I know how I am doing?

 What do I need to join?

-5 GCSEs at grade 4–9, including English and Maths.
-Must also have grade 8 in Maths and study A-level Mathematics.
-Can only be studied as a fourth subject.
+Five GCSEs at grade 4–9, including English and Maths.
+You must also have a grade 8 in Maths and study A-level Maths.
+This can only be studied as a fourth subject.

 You will be required to do a minimum of 36 hours of work experience.
 This is usually completed in a week during your first year in term time, where you will have the opportunity to explore a career field which takes your interest.
 In the lead-up to this week, you will be asked to create an exciting CV during a group tutorial period.
 The aim of this activity is to give you an idea of what full-time employment is like and to help you think about which career you would like to follow.

 What can I do next?

 There is a massive outreach for mathematicians in current industry.
 With the rise in new technology, the need for elite mechanical engineers, data analysts, software engineers and civil servants is skyrocketing.
 A-level Further Maths is a subject that can lead to an extremely successful career.
 The types of degree course A-level Further Maths students want heavily involve the topics covered in the subject.
 In modern times, this course can provide some of the most exciting jobs to date.
 Successful A-level Further Maths mathematicians prove to employers that they are of high performance ability.
 Being able to think quickly and logically is an invaluable skill that is refined in this course.